You did it! The taxes are done. It is tempting to shove it all in a file cabinet and forget about it until next year. Don’t do that – yet.

 Your taxes are a great summary of your financial situation.
 Therefore, you should pay some attention to them even after you mail that envelope to the IRS.

 Do you have one?
-If so, review it and make sure it is still relevant.
+If so, review it.
+Make sure it is still relevant.
 If you need changes, see your attorney.
 If you do not even have one, it is past time to see the attorney.
 Getting a will done is simple and inexpensive.

 Read our Free Legal Consumer Guide about Wills on our website, so you can figure out what you need to do now.